Botanical Information

 Harvesting and Storage

-• Storage: Store dried leaves and flowers in an airtight container in a cool, dry place for up to one year.
+- Storage: Store dried parts in an airtight container in a cool, dry place for up to a year.

 Modern Research